 When LMF is not involved for SL Positioning/Ranging, e.g. the LMF in the serving network does not support SL Positioning, UE-only Operation SL Positioning is used, including Target UE as SL Positioning Server UE and Target UE not as SL Positioning Server UE.

-When Target UE as SL Positioning Server UE, the following principles applies:
+When the Target UE acts as a SL Positioning Server UE, the following principles applies:

-- The Target UE performs the Located UE's discovery and selection.
+- The Target UE performs the Located UE's discovery and selection when absolute location is requested.